oskardudycz/EventSourcing.NetCore/README.md

 We can get to conclusion that in Event Sourcing entity is represented by stream, so sequence of event correlated by the stream id ordered by stream position.

 To get the current state of entity we need to perform the stream aggregation process.
+We're translating the set of events into a single entity.
 This can be done with the following the steps:
 1. Read all events for the specific stream.
-2. Order them ascending by the stream position.
+2. Order them ascending in the order of appearance (by the event's stream position).
 3. Construct the empty object of the entity type (e.g. with default constructor).
 4. Apply each event on the entity.

+This process is called also _stream aggregation_ or _state rehydration_.

 We could implement that as: